panopticoncentral/darwin/spec/Darwin Language Specification.md

 ### <a name="2.4.1"></a>2.4.1 Integer Literals

 An *integer literal* is a textual representation of an integral numeric value.
 Integer literals can either be specified in decimal (base 10) or hexadecimal (base 16) notation.
 Hexadecimal notation is prefixed by `0x` and uses the letters `a` through `f` to represent the additional digit values.

+Decimal notation may be followed by a *unit suffix* that specifies the units of the decimal value.
+No intrinsic meaning is assigned to unit suffixes at the lexical level.

 ```antlr
 integer-literal